John Henry Bastide: First Siege of Louisbourg

-French and Indian War
+7 Years War

 Minorca

 By 6 December 1755, Bastide was the Director of Engineers at Minorca.
-At the start of the Seven Years’ War on 17 April 1756 a French fleet was sighted off the Minorcan coast and within a few days Fort St Philip, the main British garrison, was under siege (Siege of Fort St. Philip (1756).
+At the start of the Seven Years’ War on 17 April 1756, the British sighted the French fleet off the Minorcan coast and, within a few days Fort St Philip, the main British garrison, was under siege.
 The fortress was well-designed and strengthened by countless mines and galleries hewn out of the solid rock, which afforded unusual protection to the defenders.

 However, over the years a small town had been allowed to develop within cannon-shot of the fort's defences.
 This area, known as St Philips Town, lay across both the roads from the fort to the town of Mahon.
 Bastide was subject to later criticism that he "neglected to destroy those houses in the town which would afford cover to the besiegers.".
-Although now only in his late fifties, he was also considered by at least one commentator "too old for his post, and crippled with gout".
+Although only in his late fifties, he was also considered by at least one commentator as "too old for his post, and crippled with gout".

 Despite the defeat of Admiral John Byng’s relief force at the Battle of Minorca, the British garrison held on until crumbling walls and the exhaustion of the defenders caused Blakeney to capitulate with the honours of war.
-Under the terms of the treaty Bastide and the other survivors of the garrison, were transported back to England.
-On 14 May 1757 all engineers on the establishment were given military commissions and Bastide duly became a lieutenant-colonel.
+Under the terms of the treaty, Bastide and the other survivors of the garrison were transported back to England.
+On 14 May 1757, all engineers on the establishment were given military commissions, and Bastide duly became a lieutenant-colonel.

-Siege of Louisbourg (1758)
+Second Siege of Louisbourg

-While back in England Bastide was kept employed on various tasks and appears to have been known at high levels as is evidenced by the reference in an Admiralty paper of 19 September 1757, " Mr Pitt, Principal Secretary of State, has informed the Admiralty that the Master General of Ordnance says that Lieutenant Colonel Bastide reports that a floating battery made of an old gunship will help to secure Milford Haven.....".
-In 1757 William Pitt decided on the capture of Louisbourg as a high priority.
+Back in England, Bastide was kept employed on various tasks and appears to have been known at high levels, as is evidenced by the reference in an Admiralty paper of 19 September 1757, " Mr Pitt, Principal Secretary of State, has informed the Admiralty that the Master General of Ordnance says that Lieutenant Colonel Bastide reports that a floating battery made of an old gunship will help to secure Milford Haven.....".
+In 1757, William Pitt decided on the capture of Louisbourg as a high priority.
 In a Council of war called by Lord Loudoun at Halifax, to decide on the advisability of attacking Louisbourg or Quebec, a paper from Bastide was read and considered by the members of the council.

-In early 1758 Bastide was appointed chief engineer of the expedition to capture Louisbourg, this event possibly coinciding with his promotion to colonel on 9 January.
+In early 1758, Bastide was appointed chief engineer of the expedition to capture Louisbourg, this event possibly coinciding with his promotion to colonel on 9 January.
 He had Major Patrick MacKellar as his deputy and a further 8 engineer officers under his command.
-On arrival in Halifax in early May Bastide prepared six blockhouses of squared timber with the timbers marked so that they could be erected within a few hours upon arrival at Louisbourg.
+On arrival in Halifax in early May, Bastide prepared six blockhouses of squared timber with the timbers marked so that they could be erected within a few hours upon arrival at Louisbourg.
 These were designed to have an upper platform with musket-proof parapets on which small cannon could be mounted and were intended as "end rideouts for the protection of the camp".